seanclz/assignment_named_entities/README.md

 ## Input

-The script is currently set to read dialogues from the **[MultiWOZ dataset](https://github.com/budzianowski/multiwoz)** and can only read json files of said format.
-Be sure to change the part of the program that reads the data files according to your needs if you plan to use this for other formats.
+The script is currently set to read dialogues from the **[MultiWOZ dataset](https://github.com/budzianowski/multiwoz)** and can only read json files of said format. <br> Be sure to change the part of the program that reads the data files according to your needs if you plan to use this for other formats.

 ## Installation